All kayak and canoe rentals have ended for the season. Privately owned boats may be launched year-round.

 Lake Higgins is a 226-acre municipal reservoir.
 It was constructed in 1956 and later named in honor of Vic Higgins, who served on the Greensboro City Council from 1955-1957.
 Lake Higgins is located on Hamburg Mill Road, off Highway 220 North.

 It is the smallest of the three City lakes, yet offers some of the best fishing in the area.
 Fishing is allowed from a boat or from the pier.
 Kayaking, stand-up paddling boarding (SUP) and canoeing are also allowed on Lake Higgins.
 A launch ramp is open for launching private boats.
 Rowboats, kayaks, and canoes are available for daily rentals.
 View activities and fees.

 The Taylor Turner Hatchery Pond, established in 1988, is used to nurture catfish and trout in season.
 The pond can accommodate as many as 6,000 fish at a time.
 Lake Higgins also has a classroom especially designed for educational programs.
 View events, classes and programs.

 Preschool Nature Program

 10-11 am, First Thursday of every month, year round

 Discover nature, beginning with a story, followed by outdoor, hands-on nature exploration.
 Each program will end with a fun activity or craft to take home.
 Come prepared to actively participate with your child.
 Cost is $2 per child, ages 2-5.
 Call Lake Higgins to register.

-Parks and Recreation is using the funds to improve sidewalks, parking, and the kayak and canoe launch at Lake Higgins, and ensure they meet Americans with Disabilities Act standards.
-This project is part of Parks and Recreation’s Adaptive and Inclusive Recreation's efforts to expand recreation opportunities to people of a wide range of physical abilities.
+Parks and Recreation received a grant from Duke Energy to improve sidewalks, parking, and the kayak and canoe launch at Lake Higgins.
+This project is part of Adaptive and Inclusive Recreation's efforts to expand recreation opportunities to people of a wide range of physical abilities.